melissamonk-NOAA/Vermilion_2021/doc/indices/CA_CPFV_onboard_writeup.knit.md

 to a specific fishing location.
 The sampler also records the starting and ending time, number of anglers observed, starting and ending depth, and measures discarded fish.
-The fine-scale catch and effort data allow us to better filter the data for indices to fishing stops within suitable habitat for vermilion.
+The fine-scale catch and effort data allow us to better filter the data for indices to fishing stops within suitable habitat for vermilion rockfish .
 Cal Poly has modified protocols  reflect sampling changes that CDFW has also adopted, e.g., observing fish as they are encountered instead of at the level of a fisher’s bag.
 Therefore, the Cal Poly data area incorporated in